-PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 o Preliminary Proxy Statement o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934

-Filed by the Registrant x Filed by a Party other than the Registrant o
+Filed Filed by the Registrant ⊠

+Filed Filed by a Party other than the Registrant □

-Check the appropriate box:
+Chec k the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- x Definitive Proxy Statement o Definitive Additional Materials o Soliciting Material Pursuant to §240.14a-12
+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12
-Codex DNA, Inc.

-(Name of Registrant as Specified In Its Charter)
+Telesis Bio Inc. (Name of Registrant as Specified In Its Charter)

-Payment of Filing Fee (Check all boxes that apply):
+Payn nent of Filing Fee (Check all boxes that apply):

-- No fee required. х - Fee paid previously with preliminary materials.
-0
+\boxtimes No fee required.

+Fee paid previously with preliminary materials.

-Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11 0
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11

-9535 Waples Street, Suite 100 San Diego, California 92121 (858) 228-4115
+10431 Wateridge Circle, Suite 150 San Diego, California 92121 (858) 228-4115